mobutcher/AndroidIDEBackup/README.md

 `tar -zxf /sdcard/androidide_backup.gz`

-Wait patiently to complete the decompression, and then restart the software
+Wait patiently to complete the decompression, and then restart the software.